I’ve heard online forms are easy and cheap, why should I hire you?

 The act of sitting down with a lawyer and talking about a person’s relationships with their family members and reviewing a person’s affairs in preparation for writing a Will can turn up issues that were previously overlooked.
 The online or stationary store forms don’t catch those items and cannot flesh them out.
 And, in general, they tend to be one-size-fits-all documents, rarely taking into account specific issues.

 How are you able to keep your fees so affordable?

 I have a home office – my overhead is low.
 This allows me to provide the same professionally drafted legal documents that you may get at a bigger law firm with a fancy office but at a fraction of the price and more personal service.
-I’ve been practicing law for well over 20 years and, for me, it’s all about letting people know how important it is to have these documents.
-It is important to me to be affordable to people of all income levels because I had a personal tragedy in my family that affected my loved ones greatly and having these documents on hand eased what was a very painful and emotional time of our lives.
+I’ve been practicing law for 30 years and, for me, it’s all about letting people know how important it is to have these documents.
+It is meaningful to me to be affordable to people of all income levels because I had a personal tragedy in my family that affected my loved ones greatly and having these documents on hand eased what was a very painful and emotional time of our lives.

 What are some of the reasons people need Wills?

-A Will allows you to dispose of your possessions and assets as you see fit – not according to the State’s laws, called intestate succession.
+A Will allows you to dispose of your possessions and assets as you see fit – not according to the Commonwealth’s laws, called intestate succession.
 If you are a parent, a Will allows you to provide a guardian for minor children and a trustee, who will hold your assets in trust for your children until they reach a certain age; even that age can be dictated in a Will.
 It’s so vital that parents have this document, and even more so if you are a single parent.
 I am often called upon to write a Will for a parent who does not want to see the other parent get their hands on the child’s money after the former is gone.
 Naming a trustee in the Will allows any money or property passing to the children from the decedent’s estate to pass to the trustee, keeping it away from the surviving parent.